huideyeren/misskey/README.md

-# Anatawa12's fork of Misskey
+# huideyeren's fork of Misskey

-This is anatawa12's fork of Misskey.
+This is huideyeren's fork of Misskey.

+This is based on anatawa12's fork.

-This fork is used for several purposes:
+Anatawa12's fork is used for several purposes:

 - The repository for [vmimi-relay timeline] extension development.
 I'm the maintainer of the [vmimi-relay timeline].
 - The repository for writing pull-requests to the vmimi relay users.
 I'm usually sending pull requests to the vmimi relay users after each updates.